May 02, 2026 / 15 min read / by Stephan Schielke / slop-free guarantee / llm.md

 The vast majority of systems should not see a degradation in functionality.
 Most encryption-dependent tools and functionality like dm-crypt/LUKS, kTLS, IPsec/XFRM, OpenSSL, SSH: none of these go through AF_ALG.

 "Well, then what the hell is it good for or needed and enabled in the first place?" you might ask.
+It may affect userspace specifically configured to use the afalg OpenSSL engine.
+If in doubt, check with lsof | grep AF_ALG quick copy to see if there are any open files making use of the module, right now.

 Double check the mitigation worked